Mohammed Allach: Twente and RKC

-In 2008, Allach moved from the role as technical director and head youth academy of VVV to FC Twente, where he became director of football.
-After one season at Twente he became director of football affairs at RKC Waalwijk.
+In 2008, Allach moved from the role as technical director and head youth academy of VVV to Twente, where he became director of football.
+After one season at Twente, he became director of football affairs at RKC Waalwijk.

 KNVB

 In 2011, Allach moved into a position as technical manager for the Royal Dutch Football Association (KNVB).
 Under Allach's period as technical manager, the Netherlands national football team, led by Bert van Marwijk, easily qualified for the UEFA Euro 2012, where the team subsequently went winless in the group stage and were therefore immediately eliminated.
 On 6 June 2012, the Netherlands were in fourth place in the FIFA World Rankings, only behind Germany, Uruguay and Spain.

 Vitesse

 In July 2013, Vitesse announced that they had contracted Allach as technical director.
 He succeeded Ted van Leeuwen.
 Allach held that position until 2017.
 During this period, Vitesse won the KNVB Cup, the first silverware in club history.
 After a short stint with Israeli club Maccabi Haifa, Allach returned to Vitesse in March 2019.
 Allach left the club nine months later after a conflict with club management.